mibo01699/Arabian-Eagle-AEC-Gateway/README.md

 ## Project Overview

 **Arabian Eagle AEC Gateway** is the unified entry point for the Arabian Eagle A.E.C ecosystem.
-It acts as a reverse proxy and service registry, aggregating health status from all microservices (e.g., BIGISH-YER, GAV, AJYAL, etc.) and providing a consistent API and frontend interface.
+It acts as a reverse proxy and service registry, aggregating health status from all microservices and providing a consistent API and frontend interface.

 This repository contains the Gateway component.
 All services are currently in **development/prototype** phase and **not deployed** to production.
 The Gateway is configured to run in `testnet` mode by default.